oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

   To find out this OCID, open a new tab and keep in OCI console.
 In the OCI console click *"Identity & Security"* and under *"Identity"*, click *"Compartments"*.
 Then click on your compartment ocw23-OCI-Vault-HOL and click the link Copy next to the OCID:
     ![Compartment OCID](./images/compartment-ocid.png "Compartment OCID")

   Once you have your compartment OCID, you will be able to add it in the rule associated to the dynamic group you are about to create.
-The window with dynamic group information will look like as the image below:
+The window with dynamic group information will look like the image below:
     ![Rule for dynamic group](./images/rule-dynamic-group.png "Rule for dynamic group")

 4. Write policy statements for the dynamic group to enable access to OCI resources (vaults and keys).
 To do that, in the OCI console click *"Identity & Security"* and under *"Identity"*, click *"Policies"*: